Alan4247748/friendly-potato/docs/case studys/Volvo.md

 # Results

-- Thanks to our efforts, Volvo is now able to target and attract high-value diplomatic customers.
+- The diplomatic sales team increased digital lead generation.
 - Sales Reps have personalised websites in their sales tool kits.
 - Combined with google ads campaigns the result was a powerful lead generation system.